paul-hammant/tbd/content/vcs-features/index.md

 portal experiences around it, add the feature.
 In reality though you cannot stop people from making branches in a DVCS, but you can prevent them from pushing them to the shared repository.

-Deeper still, some enterprises will want to set permissions down the directory level within a branch within a repositry.
+Deeper still, some enterprises will want to set permissions down the directory level within a branch within a repository.
 This could be as simple as a gate, to ensure that process is ahered to around checkins, but could also be to guard some secrets in a Monorepo implementation.
 That last is counter to some of the "common code ownership" ideals of software engineering though.